-How is an atrial septal defect (ASD) diagnosed?
+How is an atrial septal defect diagnosed?

 What can be done to help?

-Most holes can be closed by a keyhole procedure using a small blocking device.
+Most holes can be closed by a keyhole procedure, using a small blocking device.
 The device is inserted through a blood vessel so there is no need for open heart surgery.
 Some holes, because of their large size or their location, cannot be closed by keyhole procedure.
 These holes require open heart surgery.
 All these procedures are done in specialist units dealing with children's heart surgery.

-What is the outlook (prognosis)?
+What is the outlook?

-Further reading & references
+Further reading and references

 Kutty S, Hazeem AA, Brown K, et al; Long-term (5- to 20-year) outcomes after transcatheter or surgical treatment of hemodynamically significant isolated secundum atrial septal defect.
 Am J Cardiol.
 2012 May 1109(9):1348-52. doi: 10.1016/j.amjcard.2011.12.031.
 Epub 2012 Feb 13.

 Johri AM, Rojas CA, El-Sherief A, et al; Imaging of atrial septal defects: echocardiography and CT correlation.
 Heart.
 2011 Sep97(17):1441-53. doi: 10.1136/hrt.2010.205732.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.